🌡️ Loading weather...

 Official Website: ADA Title III Information

-• Accessible parking spaces must remain cleared to pavement with access aisles fully passable.
+• Accessible parking spaces: Cleared to pavement, access aisles fully passable.

-• Curb ramps cannot be blocked by snow piles or ice accumulation.
+• Curb ramps: Not blocked by snow or ice.

-• Pedestrian routes from parking to entrances should be cleared a minimum of 36 inches wide.
+• Pedestrian routes: Pathways from parking to entrances cleared at least 36 inches wide.

 Massachusetts Architectural Access Board (MAAB)